JakuWorks/PowerShell-File-Walker-Commands/GitHub-Assets/Risks-Of-Changing-Execution-Policy.md

 Here are a few facts:

-- The simplified purpose of the execution policies is this: To stop PowerShell scripts from working
+- The simplified purpose of the execution policies is this: To stop PowerShell scripts (.ps1 files, etc.) from working

 - A PowerShell script is a file that contains PowerShell commands that PowerShell can run.